Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

 1. Created by Erik Olsson with the assistance of Patricia Zemer and Max Baldt
 2. Inspired by [aka.ms/AdoptBot](https://aka.ms/AdoptBot)
-4. Each Timon (& Tima) has been translated by multiple awesome Timon heroes across Microsoft.
+4. Each Timon (& Tima) has been translated by multiple awesome Timon heroes.
 5. Timon & Tima's icons are designed by [vectorpouch |
    Freepik](https://www.freepik.com/vectorpouch)